-As a new contractor, it can be difficult to decide whether to run your business as an Umbrella Company or a Limited Company.
+As a new contractor, it can be difficult to decide whether to run your business as an Umbrella Employee or a Limited Company.

 The first step in making your decision is to find out as much information as possible about the two options and what the differences are.
-Thankfully, we at ClearSky Contractor Accounting are here to help; we’ve put together the following guide and handy table so you can see at a glance what the differences are between an umbrella company and limited company.
+Thankfully, we at ClearSky Contractor Accounting are here to help; we’ve put together the following guide and handy table so you can see at a glance what the differences are between working under an umbrella company and through your own limited company.

 Tax and national insurance obligations taken care of

 If you join an umbrella company, you’ll be their employee.
 This means they are responsible for all of your Income Tax and National Insurance Contributions.
 If you choose to go limited however, you will have to deal with your tax obligations yourself as company director.

 Don’t let this extra work put you off though as help is available.
 If you join a specialist contractor accountant, such as ClearSky, we’ll take on the lion’s share of your admin – leaving you free to get on with what you do best.

 As an employee of an umbrella company, you will still get the standard benefits offered to permanent workers such as holiday, sickness, maternity and paternity pay.

 As a limited company contractor you are classed as self-employed, so do not benefit from the same employment benefits as permanent workers or umbrella contractors.
 There are, however, a host of other benefits you’ll enjoy as you will soon find out.